 And tell me, did Venus blow your mind?

 Was it everything you wanted to find?

 And did you miss me while you were

 In the bridge, Monahan asks his mother to imagine what it would have been life had she not returned to him in spirit, and all the things they would have missed out on.

 This section has a certain sadness to it, as we know that in reality his mother has passed on, and Monahan is simply finding comfort in fantasies about her presence.
-However, there is a feeling of hope emitting from the whole thing, as the song suggests that the people we love are always with us, whether that is physically or spiritually.

 Can you imagine no love, pride, deep-fried chicken?Bridge to “Drops of Jupiter (Tell Me) by Train.